 - Give the employee a written notice of the action and his/her appeal rights.

 An employee who is the subject of an investigation, and who also is a member of a bargaining unit, may request union representation in any investigatory interview or meeting, and at any disciplinary hearing discussion, conference or meeting (including settlement discussions) with the employee who is the subject of the disciplinary proceeding.

-The employee must make the request for a union representative, and the union representative should be given reasonable notice to attend (see the applicable MOU for time frames).
-This right to representation extends only to the exclusive representative of that employee and only upon request by the employee, except that once an appeal of a disciplinary action is filed the employee filing the appeal may be represented by anyone, including a non-exclusive representative.
+The employee must make the request for a union representative, and the union representative should be given reasonable notice to attend (not less than one hour).
+This right to representation extends only to the exclusive representatives and only upon request by the employee, except that once an appeal of a disciplinary action is filed the employee filing the appeal may be represented by anyone, including a non-exclusive representative.